-Her recipe came from an early 80's edition of the Diet for a Small Planet cookbook, and was called Lentils Monastery style.
-I read that book pretty much cover to cover once I decided I didn't like the idea of eating meat.
-The book put into words what I was thinking, even as a teen in the early 90's..that there is another way to eat, that we didn't have to be cruel to eat deliciously & well, and that what we eat can positively or negatively affect everyone's future.
+My Mum's recipe came from an early 80's edition of the Diet for a Small Planet Cookbook, and was called Lentils Monastery style.
+The book put into words what I was thinking, even as a teen in the early 90's... that there is another way to eat, that we didn't have to be cruel to eat deliciously & well, and that what we eat can positively or negatively affect everyone's future.

-But that's not why I loved Mum's soup so much, I loved the bite and slight meatiness of the lentils, the fragant herbs and the richness of the tomato & how all the flavours came together and perfectly balanced to create a delicious, warming soup.
+But that's not why I loved Mum's soup so much, I loved the bite and slight meatiness of the lentils, the fragrant herbs and the richness of the tomato & how all the flavours came together and perfectly balanced to create a delicious, warming soup.
 Simply served with a hunk of bread it's a whole meal in itself.